If you are planning a trip with the Japan Rail Pass, better be prepared! You will be riding Japanese trains quite often.

 While most trains are geared toward commuting or business travel, there are many trains that are designed for tourists.
 In Japan, this type of train is broadly referred to as joyful trains.

-Before explaining the ticket-buying process, let us focus on the train ticket options you will have with the different companies and services:
+Before explaining the ticket-buying process, let us focus on the train ticket options you will have with the different companies and services (you can also read our article about Train tickets in Japan for more detailed information):

 The Japan Rail Pass

-You can choose between 7, 14 and 21-day pass, giving you access to all Japan Railways Group (JR) trains, buses and ferry services available throughout Japan.
-Read more.
+With the JR Pass, you can choose between a 7, 14 and 21-day pass, giving you access to all Japan Railways Group (JR) trains, buses, and ferry services available throughout Japan.

 Standard train tickets